 If you’re thinking about a car accident lawsuit, it’s a good idea to familiarize yourself with the process.
 Your lawyer will walk you through each step, and if you have questions, you’re always welcome to ask.
 But it’s nice to know what you’re getting into before you dive in with both feet.

 Once you’ve received medical attention and consulted with an attorney who has decided to take on your auto accident lawsuit, you’ll go through a five-stage process.
-While every case is unique, most auto accident lawsuits follow the same timeline.
+While every case is unique, most auto accident lawsuits follow the same timeline and overarching process.

 Your attorney will prepare documents that explain what happened, who’s involved, and who you believe is responsible.
 This document will also include your request for damages.
 Once they’re prepared, they must be filed with the court.